tmcdos/ramdisk/README.md

 The procedure is as follows:

-1. Start RamdiskUI
-2. Click on `Unmount` button and then close the application
-3. Press and hold the WIN key on your keyboard, then press "R" key
+1. Press and hold the WIN key on your keyboard, then press "R" key
-4. When the `Run` dialog appears - type `net stop ArsenalRamDisk` and press ENTER key
+2. When the `Run` dialog appears - type `net stop ArsenalRamDisk` and press ENTER key.
+The service will unmount the RAM-disk and then stop itself.
-5. Extract the ZIP file with the new version of `RamdiskUI.exe` and `RamService.exe`
+3. Extract the ZIP file with the new version of `RamdiskUI.exe` and `RamService.exe`
-6. Copy the new files onto the old ones (overwrite)
+4. Copy the new files onto the old ones (overwrite)
-7. Press and hold the WIN key on your keyboard, then press "R" key
+5. Press and hold the WIN key on your keyboard, then press "R" key
-8. When the `Run` dialog appears - type `net start ArsenalRamDisk` and press ENTER key
+6. When the `Run` dialog appears - type `net start ArsenalRamDisk` and press ENTER key.
+The service will auto-mount the RAM-disk after starting.
-9. Start the new RamdiskUI and mount the RAM-disk
-10. Close the RamdiskUI

 ## Updating the Arsenal driver